|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 1851 Annual Report of the Watering Committee for the Year 1851, to the Select and Common Councils of the City of Philadelphia, January, 1852.

 1852 Annual Report of the Watering Committee for the Year 1852, to the Select and Common Councils of the City of Philadelphia, January 6, 1853.
 Includes Rates of Water Rents in the City and Districts

 1853 Annual Report of the Board of Water

-Commissioner of the City of Detroit.
+Commissioners of the City of Detroit.
 In 1853, the new

-of Water Commissioners of the City of Detroit sent superintendent Jacob
+Board of Water Commissioners of the City of Detroit sent superintendent